gregcaporaso/microbiogeo/doc/notes/mrpp.rst

   Significance of delta: 0.631
   Based on  999  permutations

-The p-values from the three tests are all very large, indicating that there is not significant clustering, which is what we would expect from using shuffled distance matrices.
-The three A statistics are sitting around zero as well, which also confirms the lack of clustering.
+The p-values from the three tests are all very large, indicating that there are not significant differences, which is what we would expect from using shuffled distance matrices.
+The three A statistics are sitting around zero as well, which also confirms our results.

 Glen Canyon
 ^^^^^^^^^^^